AbubakarSambo/archimydes/README.md

 I have set an expiration of 2 minutes on localstorage at which point the token expires and the user will have to login again

-As there is no endpoint for approve/reject, I couldn't show the most updated data so i set a flag on the admin story list so that it wouldn't update the data from the api withougt the status
+As there is no endpoint for approve/reject, I couldn't show the most updated data so i set a flag on the admin story list so that it wouldn't update the data from the api withouht the status

 I opted not to use Redux, and instead chose React Context, which is in my opinion less bulky and more in line with Where the Community is headed